How Freelancers Leverage Virtual OfficesAugust 27, 2020

 - More family time

-- Productivity increases due to less office-related distractions
+- Productivity increases due to fewer office-related distractions

-- Reduced transportation costs, vehicle depreciation, maintenance, and wear and tear on vehicle
+- Reduced transportation costs, vehicle depreciation, maintenance, and wear and tear on the vehicle

 - Career opportunities open up to other areas of the world